Fundraising and Volunteering – The Family Commitment plan

 15 points per hour for:

-- Surrey invitational meet – time working at a meet for a scheduled activity such as setup, take down, and minor officials.
+- Surrey invitational meet – any additional time working at a meet for a scheduled activity beyond the basic requirements as laid out below.

 10 points per hour for: